 - Tallinn & Silja: http://www.tallinksilja.com/en/web/int/helsinki-tallinn-one-way-trips

 Linda line claimed itself to be the fastest route commuting between Helsinki and Tallinn in 1.5 hours with speedboats.
 YET!
 Note that different ferries took off at different terminals.
-In the end, I selected Tallink & Silja Line cruise for 19 Euros in the morning after balancing the benefits of location and price, with a discount for having a Helsinki Card 🙂
+I selected Tallink & Silja Line cruise for 19 Euros in the morning after balancing the benefits of location and price, with a discount for having a Helsinki Card 🙂

 Nice walk in the Old Town – I didn’t plan any specific for the day (and I usually would yet I suggest other fellow visitors do the same for Tallinn); Because of the cruise drop, everybody off at the terminal and then the old town would be just 10 to 15 minute walk away.

 Tallinn Free Tour: http://www.traveller.ee/tour/tallinn-free-tour

-Different from the big Russian cities such as Moscow and Saint Petersburg, Tallinn is a second-tier city with a fusion of modern and medieval times– ancient Orthodox churches, baroque palaces, and old wooden townhouses were popped out in between modern commercial malls, designer shops, and appealing eateries and cafes.
+Unlike the big Russian cities such as Moscow and Saint Petersburg, Tallinn is a second-tier city with a fusion of modern and medieval times– ancient Orthodox churches, baroque palaces, and old wooden townhouses were popped out in between modern commercial malls, designer shops, and appealing eateries and cafes.

-The route for me kicked start at the Estonian Maritime Museum > Three Sisters > Saint Olaf’s Church (Probably the highest building in old town?) > walked along the stone wall at Laboratooriumi > and through the shopping streets to the Tallinn Town Hall (Town Hall Square) > Slowly strolled my way uphill to the viewpoint where visitors had a picturesque bird’s eye view of the city (Highlight – yeah, high, I like high).
+The route for me kicked start at the Estonian Maritime Museum > Three Sisters > Saint Olaf’s Church (Probably the highest building in the old town?) > walked along the stone wall at Laboratooriumi > and through the shopping streets to the Tallinn Town Hall (Town Hall Square) > Slowly strolled my way uphill to the viewpoint where visitors had a picturesque bird’s eye view of the city (Highlight – yeah, high, I like high).
 I kinda like the gifts I bought from the shops around this area, too.

 After that, I returned passing the Alexander Nevsky Orthodox Cathedral and Kiek in de Kök artillery tower.

-Excellent dining @ a reasonable price – After the walk and there was some time left before boarding the cruise back to the hustle and bustle Helsinki, we were looking for someplace to eat.
-Budget travelers would know that Northern Europe countries are the most expensive in the world and dining in Northern Europe is outrageous.
-As Tallinn started developing to a tourist hotspot (not long ago), restaurants, eateries, atmospheric hotels were booming which makes visiting a breeze and dining out a surprisingly high, and economical experience.
+Excellent dining @ a reasonable price – After the walk and there was some time left before boarding the cruise back to the hustle and bustle of Helsinki, we were looking for someplace to eat.
+Budget travelers would know that Northern European countries are the most expensive in the world and dining in Northern Europe is outrageous.
+As Tallinn started developing into a tourist hotspot (not long ago), restaurants, eateries, atmospheric hotels were booming which makes visiting a breeze and dining out a surprisingly high, and economical experience.